Youngmi Kim: Career

-She is now a professor at Korea National University of Arts.
+As of 2012, she is a professor at Korea National University of Arts.

 Voice and musicality

 Kim is a soprano specializing in the Italian bel canto tradition of operatic singing.
 Because of her remarkable voice, her grounding in the Italian repertoire, and her pioneering role as a musician of Asian descent accomplished in the Western art music tradition, Young-mi Kim has been called, "the Maria Callas of the East".
 A master of messa di voce through superb breath control, she is also highly regarded for her musical accuracy and her tonal consistency throughout an extensive vocal range.
 In opera and concert performances, her musical mastery has been recognized both for its extraordinary power and richness along with the professionalism of her gentle stage manners.

 Albums

 Kim has released three solo albums and one book.
 Her albums are called Lullaby, Lullaby 2 and The world's most beautiful songs.
 Her first album Lullaby sold 70,000 copies upon its release in 1995 and was followed by a second volume in 1998.
 Other albums that include her performances are, Most popular Christian songs in Korea, Four Composers, Beautiful art songs, and World famous songs no. 1.
-"Yearning", "Footprints", "Lovely Deer" and "Love" are a few of her songs.
+"Yearning", "Footprints", "Lovely Deer" and "Love" are just a few of her songs.